Urogenital Health

 6-Muscle Mass Loss:

 Persistent or frequent muscle aches, joint pain, a visible shrinkage of arm, leg, and/or chest muscle, and newly-acquired difficulty in rebuilding muscle mass through weight-lifting may indicate a case of low T, considering the hormone’s pivotal role in building muscle mass.
 However, it does not affect strength.
 Contrarily, the conversion of testosterone to estrogen by the fat cells in obese men can cause weight gain in the abdomen or breast area (gynecomastia).
+Consequently, you may have to get gynecomastia surgery to get rid of this problem.

 7-Decreased Bone Mass: